DigitalHarborFoundation/pi-portal-v1/src/lessons/html-basics.md

 </html>
 ```

-6. Run the **live server** so that you can actively preview your work
+6. Run the **live server** in VS Code so that you can actively preview your work.
+To do this, select the **Go Live** button in the bottom right of VS Code.
+This opens your project in a Chromium browser window!
 7. Next, let's add some elements to the _body_!
 Remember, the content you add should be between the opening `<body>` and closing `</body>` tag.
 Include the following HTML elements:

    - An `<h1>` heading